ScarletPan/LSARS/README.md

 This is official repo of the paper "Large Scale Abstractive Multi-Review Summarization (LSARS) via Aspect Alignment"

 The data can be downloaded from [google drive](https://drive.google.com/drive/folders/1EM2pJfwvIZVrzl4rXlFeQeueqwKjy7Sz?usp=sharing).
-We do not release the test set but a public leaderboard will be coming soon.

 Citation: